Chart Color Schemes

 Employment conditions in Wodonga face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Wodonga has a balanced workforce with both white and blue collar jobs, with essential services well represented.
-As of June 2025, the unemployment rate is 9.2%.
+Wodonga has a balanced workforce with both white and blue collar jobs, well-represented essential services sectors, and an unemployment rate of 9.4% as of September 2025.
+There are 6,770 residents employed, with the unemployment rate being 5.6% higher than Rest of Vic.'s rate of 3.8%.

-There are 6,835 residents in work while the unemployment rate is 5.4% higher than Rest of Vic.'s rate of 3.8%, indicating room for improvement.
-Workforce participation is on par with Rest of Vic.'s 57.4%.
-Leading employment industries among residents include health care & social assistance, retail trade, and manufacturing.
-Manufacturing shows strong specialization, with an employment share of 1.5 times the regional level.
+Workforce participation is equal to Rest of Vic.'s 57.4%.
+The leading employment industries among residents are health care & social assistance, retail trade, and manufacturing.
+Manufacturing is particularly strong, with an employment share 1.5 times the regional level.
+Conversely, agriculture, forestry & fishing is under-represented at 1.2% compared to Rest of Vic.'s 7.5%.

 Frequently Asked Questions - Employment